Herbert Program for Young Adults with Type 1 Diabetes

 Join Our “First Friday” Events

 If you’re living with T1D and are a young adult (ages 18-30s), we invite you to join our monthly social gathering that meets on the first Fridays of the month.
 We’ll hang out and talk about life, T1D, and life with T1D.
-To sign up for First Friday event, please visit our registration page here.
+Registration is required.
+To register, please email DiabetesCare@hoag.org.
+For more information, please call 949-764-8065 or email DiabetesCare@hoag.org.

 Mary & Dick Allen Diabetes Center Offers Continuous Care